rafacm/talks/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3.md

 ---

-# The CMS (Content Management System) is dead!
+# The CMS* is dead!

+*Content Management System

 ![left](assets/louis16_execution.jpg)

 ---

-# Long Live the CMS (Content Micro-Service)!
+# Long Live the CMS*!

-# a.k.a.
+a.k.a.
 Headless CMS
+a.k.a.
+API-First CMS
+a.k.a. *Content Micro-Service?

 ![left](assets/Louis_XVI_-_Execution.jpg)